 In Prize Money

-Each day is packed with fun and exciting events for young and old.
+Each day is packed with fun and exciting events our Rodeo is a fun day out for the whole family.

-6:30 pm – FREE Community Concert Featuring Mariya Stokes at the Calgary Stampede Community stage in the Cochrane Lions Rodeo Arena.
-Sponsored by: Calgary Stampede, Cochrane Lions Club, Cochrane Rodeo and OTA.
+7:00 pm – FREE Community Concert, Famous Country star TBA performing Live!! on the Calgary Stampede Community stage in the Cochrane Lions Rodeo Arena.
+Sponsored by: Burnco, Calgary Stampede, Cochrane Rodeo & Cochrane Lions Club

 11:00 am – Gates Open